 Today’s post is something I’ve wanted to share more of for a while now, as I’m such a sucker for interiors, and I prefer home-shopping to clothes shopping these days.
 SO it only makes sense that I keep my blog moving forwards with me and include interiors in my content.
-At the moment I share a flat in Manchester with my boyfriend Luke, and we have made such an effort to make what was a very, very blank canvas when we moved in back in 2017, into a place we can both happily call home.
-So here are a few of the things I swear by to make a real difference to a rented property that you aren’t able to change all that much.
+At the moment I share a flat in Manchester with my boyfriend Luke, and we have made such an effort to make what was a very, very blank canvas when we moved in back in 2017, into a place we can both happily call home, and look forward to coming into at the end of the day.
+So here are a few of the things I swear by to make a real difference to a rented property that you aren’t able to change all that much, my top tips to making a rented property a home.

 1. Don’t be scared to hang a few things on the walls.